-Outer Loop is a specialized web browser that uses SSH to connect to web apps running on private servers.
-It uses a custom SSH port forwarding engine that is designed to work well on laptops.
+Outer Loop is a specialized web browser focused on "backend" style apps, where you run your own backend and view it in a browser.
+It improves workflows where, previously, you were split between a terminal and a browser.
+It handles frontends, backend management, and backend logs all in one place.
+You can use it for localhost apps, and it uses SSH to connect to web apps running on private servers.
+It uses a custom SSH engine that is designed to work well on laptops.
 You can close your laptop lid, open it later, and everything will still be connected.

 This is useful for: